dongwookdannykim/dongwookdannykim.github.io/_pages/about.md

   limit: 3
 ---

-I study how states create, justify, and stabilize claims of right over legally open spaces that they neither possess as territory nor leave fully open.
-My dissertation and first book project, *Authority without Territory: State Claims of Right in the Global Commons*, ask why some of these claims stabilize as accepted rights while others fail.
+I am a Ph.D. candidate in Political Science at the University of Minnesota, specializing in international relations and political methodology.
+My research examines how states advance claims of right over the global commons, such as the high seas, international airspace, and outer space.
+My dissertation, Authority without Territory: State Claims of Right in the Global Commons, asks why some of these claims stabilize into durable authority short of territorial sovereignty, while others fail.
+The cases range from the exclusive economic zone and air defense identification zones to failed claims over the seas and outer space.
+I approach these questions through comparative-historical analysis and process tracing, drawing on legal and policy evidence and informed by broader training in qualitative, quantitative, and geospatial methods.

-My training spans qualitative, quantitative, and geospatial methods, but my current work centers on comparative historical analysis, process tracing, and comparative case study methods.
-The empirical chapters examine the exclusive economic zone (EEZ), air defense identification zones (ADIZ), the Australian Maritime Identification Zone (AMIZ), and the Bogotá Declaration, with a planned extension to polar and Arctic governance.

-Before Minnesota, I earned an M.A. in Security Studies from Georgetown's Walsh School of Foreign Service and a B.A. from Seoul National University.
+Before Minnesota, I earned an M.A. in Security Studies from Georgetown University and a B.A. from Seoul National University.
 A full CV is available on the [CV](/cv/) page.